zverugin8/Terraform/cloud_agnostic_tasks/azure/task_azure.md

 Create an init script with User Data.

-Getting EC2 Metadata:
+Getting Virtual Machine Metadata:
 ```
 VIRTUAL_MACHINE_UUID=$(cat /sys/devices/virtual/dmi/id/product_uuid |tr '[:upper:]' '[:lower:]')
-RESOURCE_ID=$(replace this text with request instance id from metadata e.g. using curl)
+RESOURCE_ID=$(replace this text with request virtual machine id from metadata e.g. using curl)
 ```

-A User Data init bash script which should get 2 parameters on instance start-up and send it to a storage container as a text file with resource_id as its name.
+A User Data init bash script which should get 2 parameters on virtual machine start-up and send it to a storage container as a text file with resource_id as its name.

 Command to send text a storage container (**use data rendering to pass the storage container to this script**):
 ```
 This message was generated on virtual machine {RESOURCE_ID} with the following UUID {VIRTUAL_MACHINE_UUID}
-echo "This message was generated on instance ${INSTANCE_ID} with the following UUID ${VIRTUAL_MACHINE_UUID}" | azcopy copy - 'https://{AZURE_STORAGE_ACCOUNT_NAME}.blob.core.windows.net/{STORAGE_CONTAINER_NAME}'
+echo "This message was generated on virtual machine ${INSTANCE_ID} with the following UUID ${VIRTUAL_MACHINE_UUID}" | azcopy copy - 'https://{AZURE_STORAGE_ACCOUNT_NAME}.blob.core.windows.net/{STORAGE_CONTAINER_NAME}'
 ```

 Create resources: